-Mr. Amorin is the School Business Administrator for Marion P Thomas Charter School.
-He is responsible for the management of the school's business office.
-Mr. Amorin is licensed in New Jersey as a Certified Public Accountant and a Public School Accountant.
-He is a member of the American Institute of Certified Public Accountants.
-Prior to joining MPTCS, Mr. Amorin worked at Mitchell & Titus.
-LLP, the largest minority owned accounting firm in the United States, where he provided professional services to a number of school districts, not for profit organizations and the United States Government for the state of New Jersey, New York, Pennsylvania and Washington DC.
-Mr. Amorin earned a Bachelor's degree in Economics/Accounting from Ahmadu Bello University Samaru- Zaria Nigeria and a Masters degree in Finance from University of Strathclyde, Scotland United Kingdom.
+Mr. Amorin has been responsible for the management of the school's business office since 2011.
+He is licensed in New Jersey as a Certified Public Accountant and a Public School Accountant.
+A member of the American Institute of Certified Public Accountants, prior to joining MPTCS, Mr. Amorin worked at Mitchell & Titus.
+LLP, the largest minority owned accounting firm in the United States.
+While at Mitchell & Titus, he provided professional services to a number of school districts, not for profit organizations and the United States Government for the state of New Jersey, New York, Pennsylvania and Washington DC.
+Mr. Amorin earned a Bachelor's degree in Economics/Accounting from Ahmadu Bello University Samaru- Zaria Nigeria and a Master’s degree in Finance from the University of Strathclyde, Scotland United Kingdom.

 Kindergarten to 5th Grades

 Laura Porcaro joined Marion P. Thomas Charter School in 2015.
 She brings over twenty years of experience working with primary and elementary students to our village.
 Her previous positions include: Supervisor of Academic Achievement, Performance Excellence and Technology in Branchburg, NJ; Language Arts Supervisor in Clifton, NJ; Reading Coach for the New Jersey Department of Education’s Office of Early Literacy; Pre-K-8 Vice Principal in Dumont, NJ, and School Facilitator at Quarles Early Childhood Center in Englewood, NJ.
 Ms. Porcaro earned her Master’s degree in educational leadership from St. Peter’s University in Jersey City and her undergraduate degree in Communications/Education from Duquesne University in Pittsburgh, Pa.